Friesland: Early Middle Ages

 The Frisian realm in 716 AD.
 The Frisian Kingdom covered only the western part of the area.

 The area lay empty for one or two centuries, when changing environmental and political conditions made the region habitable again.
 At that time, during the Migration Period, "new" Frisians (probably descended from a merging of Frisii, Angles, Saxons and Jutes) repopulated the coastal regions.
-These Frisians consisted of tribes with loose bonds, centred on war bands but without great power.
+These Frisians consisted of tribes with loose bonds, centred on war bands under the rule of local chiefs or kings but without great power.
 The earliest Frisian records name four social classes, the 'ethelings (nobiles in Latin documents; adel in Dutch and German) and frilings (vrijen in Dutch and Freien in German), who together made up the "Free Frisians" who might bring suit at court, and the laten or liten with the slaves, who were absorbed into the laten during the Early Middle Ages, as slavery was not so much formally abolished, as evaporated.
 (Note: Homans describes Frisian social institutions, based on the summary by Siebs, Benno E. (1933).
 "Grundlagen und Aufbau der altfriesischen Verfassung" Siebs' synthesis was extrapolated from survivals detected in later medieval documents.)
 The laten were tenants of lands they did not own and might be tied to it in the manner of serfs, but in later times might buy their freedom.

+Under the rule of King Aldgisl, the Frisians came in conflict with the Frankish mayor of the palace Ebroin, over the old Roman border fortifications.
+Aldgisl could keep the Franks at a distance with his army.
+During the reign of Redbad, the tide turned in favour of the Franks; in 690, the Franks were victorious in the Battle of Dorestad.
+Radboud, however, made a successful comeback.
+He entered into an alliance with Pepin and, after Pepin's death, aligned himself with the mayor of the palace Ragenfrid.
+In 716 he defeated Charles Martel's army in the Battle of Cologne.
+Three years later he died suddenly.

+The location and extent of the Frisian kingdom remain a matter of debate.
+Twentieth‑century scholarship established that the kings Aldgisl and Radbod had their main power base in western Frisia (in what is now Holland).
+More recent research, however, suggests that their authority may have extended over all of Frisia, possibly making them overlords of the entire region, including the area of the modern province of Friesland.